jaysoo/jaysoo.ca/_posts/2014-01-27-gruntjs-vs-gulpjs.md

 In this post we'll cover:
 - A shallow dive into Gulp, and how it compares with Grunt.
-- Things to think about when choosing between the two tools.
+- Things to consider when choosing between the two tools.

 ## First Impression